Can I Learn How to Paint Good Art?

 Use a variety of values for interesting artwork.Variety is interesting.

-1. In this painting the light flowers and vase are the largest and the lightest.
+1. The flowers and vase are the largest and lightest.

 3. The table is the smallest and the darkest value.

-A good contrast between light and dark values is very important painting fundamental.
+A good contrast between light and dark values is very important concept.

 How to Avoid Common Mistakes with Values

-Values are the painting fundamental that can make or break a painting.
+Values are the fundamental that can make or break a painting.

 Using good values make good paintings.Use values to create good artwork.